Worried About a Child? Make a Referral

-For a more detailed overview of the Professional’s Consultation Line download the One Minute Guide below:
+For a more detailed overview of the Professional’s Consultation Line download the One Minute Guide.

 NYCC Children & Families Service: Early Help

-Should you wish to speak with your local NYCC Children & Families Service: Early Help (formerly known as the Prevention Service) in relation to a child, young person or family who may require Early Help contact:
+Should you wish to speak with your local NYC Children & Families Service: Early Help in relation to a child, young person or family who may require Early Help, contact: